National Science Foundation Research Experience for Undergraduates

 Program Start: June 1st (10 weeks)

-Eligibility: In order to be considered as an eligible participant in the URGENTT NSF-REU applicants must meet specific selection criteria one of which is to be a student enrolled at one of the seven partner institutions and be recommended as a potential participant by that institution.
+Eligibility: In order to be considered as an eligible participant in the URGENTT NSF-REU applicants must meet specific selection criteria one of which is to be a student enrolled at one of the partner institutions and be recommended as a potential participant by that institution.
+Applicants must meet the US citizenship or permanent resident and undergraduate student status criteria set forth in the NSF-09-598 solicitation.
 Selection of the final participants will be a decision of the GSU NSF-REU Recruitment Committee.